akchobby/localization/README.md

 $ curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash
 $ sudo apt install git-lfs
 ```
-The above is for linux systems if you need to install in any other follow this [link](https://git-lfs.github.com/)
+The above is for debian systems if you need to install in any other follow this [link](https://git-lfs.github.com/)

 * Once installed get into the localization directory and follow this:
 ```